ubermag/micromagneticmodel/README.md

 `micromagneticmodel` is a Python package that provides:

-- Interface for for micromagnetic simulation tools

-- Mechanism for defining micromagnetic system, its Hamiltonian, and its dynamics equation
+- Domain-specific language for defining micromagnetic model.

-It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.5 or higher.
+It is available on all major operating systems (Windows, MacOS, Linux) and requires Python 3.6 or higher.

 ## Installation, testing, and upgrade